kcirick/gvimsurfer/README.md

   - 0.4 (Work-in-progress):
    - Implement flash block
+   - Bookmarks support tags
+   - Adding "add new tab" button
+   - Completion row displays helpful information
+   - Completion row for active downloads
+    - Use command ":download"
+      - Command ":cancel" is now ":download cancel"
+      - Command to list active download is ":download list <TAB>"
+   - Revert splitting of "open" command (was done in version 0.3)
+   - Fix broken HINTS mode (also renamed from FOLLOW mode)
    - Bug fixes
   - 0.3 (2015-08-30):
    - Correctly updates when clicking on tabs
-   - Split "open" command to "open" and "history":
+   - ~~Split "open" command to "open" and "history"~~:
-     - "open" will open search engine and bookmarks completion list
+     - ~~"open" will open search engine and bookmarks completion list~~
-     - "history" will open history completion list
+     - ~~"history" will open history completion list~~
-   - Each page has its own pagemark ~~and soup session~~ (previously all one giant session)
+   - Each page has its own pagemark (previously all one giant session)
    - Fix several seg faults and weird crashes
    - General code clean-up
   - 0.2 (2015-08-19):